steveblue/angular2-rollup/README.md

 ```

-#### Bundling libraries written in ES2105 Modules
+#### Bundling libraries

-It is a best practice to tree shake and bundle third party libraries for production, however this process only works with Rollup if the third party library is packaged with ES2015 modules.
-It is also not recommended to import an entire library that is treeshakable like so:
+It is a best practice to tree shake and bundle third party libraries for production, however this process only works if the third party library is packaged with a module pattern such as ES2015 modules.

+It is NOT recommended to import an entire library that is treeshakable like so:

 `import Rx from "rxjs/Rx";`

 While you could do this, it is a best practice to only import the methods of the library your app requires.
+This will signifcantly shrink the size of the bundle Closure Compiler creates.

 ```
-import "rxjs/add/observable/interval";
-import "rxjs/add/operator/take";
-import "rxjs/add/operator/map";
-import "rxjs/add/operator/bufferCount"
+import { map } from 'rxjs/operators/map';

 ```

-If you import an entire library using `*` for instance, the entire library will be bundled in your application, so import ONLY the methods your application requires for an optimal bundle.

-`import` will only work with libraries packaged with ES2015 modules.

-When bundling for production, you may need to also need to update the `rollup.config.js` file to properly bundle the third party library.
+Closure Compiler cannot handle libraries that import ES2015 modules with `*`.

 #### Typings

-You may also need to inject `typings` for the `ngc` service to properly inject dependencies during AOT compilation.
+You may also need to inject `typings` for `ngc` to properly inject dependencies during AOT compilation.

 ```
 "compilerOptions": {